ianpetrarca/hicetnunc_api_guide/README.md

 > A guide for using the Better Call Dev API to query and parse hic et nunc data.

 ## General Info
 This project was created to showcase how to query and parse hicetnunc OBJKT data rom the Better Call Dev REST API.
 Using these methods you can build auxilary experiences for your hicetnunc creations on a website or Node.js server.
+Here is a quick snippet of what to expect:

 ```ruby